Nexus-Mods/game-palworld/README.md

 - Automatic game detection for Steam and Xbox
 - Downloads and installs UE4SS if it doesn't exist
-- Informs the user of UE4SS updates when activating the gameMode inside Vortex or when checking for mod updates using the "Check for Updates" button in the Mods page (top toolbar)
 - Support for PAK mods
 - Support for Lua\UE4SS mods
 - Support for Blueprint\Logic mods